threeplanetssoftware/sqlite_miner/README.md

 4. `--output=`: This option sets the output directory to not be the default `output/`.
 5. `--verbose`: This option provides more feedback about the script as it runs.
 6. `--very-verbose`: As above, but more so.
+7. `--protobufs`: This option turns on a brute force check of every blob to see if it parses as a protobuf.
+This may have false positives.

 ## Requirements
 This script requires the following Perl packages: